paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

 Subsec. (b).
 Pub.
 L. 116–12, § 1(b)(5)(C), inserted heading and substituted “this subsection” for “this paragraph”.

 Pub.
 L. 116–12, § 1(b)(5)(A), (B)(ii), redesignated subsec. (a)(2) as (b) and struck out former subsec. (b) which required reports on the pay of physicians and dentists in the Veterans Health Administration under this subchapter.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 118–210 applicable to any pay period of the Department of Veterans Affairs beginning on or after the date that is 180 days after Jan.
+2, 2025, see section 142(a)(5) of Pub.
+L. 118–210, set out as a note under [section 7431 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7431).

 <a id="section-7451"></a>